andressoop/global-reports/README.md

 > A.T.
 Kearney ([source](https://www.kearney.com/global-retail-development-index))

+- 2021 Global Retail Development Index – Leapfrogging into the future of retail ([web](https://www.kearney.com/global-retail-development-index/2021))
+- 2020 n/a
 - 2019 Global Retail Development Index – A mix of new consumers and old traditions ([web](https://www.kearney.com/global-retail-development-index/2019))
 - 2018 n/a
 - 2017 Global Retail Development Index – The age of focus ([web](https://www.kearney.com/global-retail-development-index/article/?/a/the-age-of-focus-2017-full-study))